 A majestic, two-headed storm bird circled through the rain, its large emerald wings skimming the reflective surface of the ocean, searching for prey hidden in the gray-green waters.
 It called out softly, a hauntingly beautiful sound reminiscent of a whale singing in the night.

 Princess Aurory, however, had free reign of the castle; she could wander where ever, whenever she liked, save for the dungeons.
-But the spoiled princess had no interest in walking down the many stairs anyways.
+But the spoiled princess had no interest in walking down that many stairs anyways.

-Valeena, on the other hand, was very restricted on where she could travel to in the castle.
+Valeena, on the other hand, was very restricted on where she could travel to within the castle.
 She could only enter certain rooms, and the second floor, which contained the Queens chambers and the library, was entirely off limits.
 And leaving her room at night was entirely forbidden.

 Valeena had worked up the courage to ask the Queen roughly five years ago why she was not referred to as Princess Valeena, and once more, the Queen responded with cruel laughter.